samuel-lucas6/ChaCha20-BLAKE3/README.md

 // The message does not have to be a file byte[] message = File.ReadAllBytes(filePath);

-// The key can be random or derived using a KDF (e.g. Argon2, HKDF, etc) byte[] key = SodiumCore.GetRandomBytes(XChaCha20BLAKE3SIV.KeySize);
+// The key can be randomly generated using a CSPRNG or derived using a KDF (e.g. Argon2, HKDF, etc) byte[] key = SodiumCore.GetRandomBytes(XChaCha20BLAKE3SIV.KeySize);

-// The additional data can be null but is ideal for file headers, version numbers, timestamps, etc byte[] additionalData = SodiumCore.GetRandomBytes(XChaCha20BLAKE3SIV.KeySize / 2);
+// The additional data can be null, used as a nonce, and/or used for file headers, version numbers, timestamps, etc byte[] additionalData = SodiumCore.GetRandomBytes(XChaCha20BLAKE3SIV.KeySize / 2);

 // Encrypt the message